-The game starts with Jack (the default name for your character) taking over care of his grandfather's farm who has passed away.
+The game starts with Jack (the default name for the character) taking over care of his grandfather's farm who has passed away.
 The player is given two and a half years to rejuvenate the farm and turn around its fortunes.
-At the end of this time period, his father evaluates his progress and the game will end, unless the player achieves the best ending which allows the player to continue.
+At the end of this time period, his father evaluates the player's progress and the game will end, unless the player achieves the best ending which allows the player to continue.

 The player is given almost free reign of how to improve their farms fortunes, choosing to either raise crops or animals solely, or a combination of the two.